Be a Team Leader

 The Campaign for Courage suggests three ways for a member of Congress to be a team leader, by creating:

-1) Problem-Solving Committees: Committees would be made up of "best and brightest" constituents, from all political viewpoints, to help craft solutions to policy challenges.
-With support from the Congressperson's staff, the committee would seek to develop consensus-based recommendations that could serve as the basis for legislation to be introduced by the member of Congress, or help guide his/her voting on legislation.
+1) Problem-Solving Committees: A member of Congress would create a District or state-based "Problem-Solvers Committee" made up of smart dedicated constituents from across the political spectrum.
+The committee would seek to develop consensus-based recommendations that could serve as the basis for legislation to be introduced by the member of Congress, or provide recommendations to guide his/her voting on legislation.